Chatbot Flows

 4. Drag and drop an image file into the upload area.

-Add User Details Request
+Add a User Details Request

 Steps: